jongwooksi/jongwooksi/README.md

 </br>
 :book: Publication

+- **J. Si**, J. Kim, and S. Kim, "Object Detection-Based Cloud System : Efficient Disease Monitoring with Database", Journal of Korea Institute of Information, Electronics, and Communication Technology, Vol. 16, No. 4, pp.210-216, Aug.
+2023

-- **J. Si** and S. Kim, "Defect Detection of Wood Grain Images with Image Gradient Applied to AE-based Generation", IEEE International Conference on Knowledge Innovation and Invention, Accepted
+- **J. Si** and S. Kim, "Defect Detection of Wood Grain Images with Image Gradient Applied to AE-based Generation", IEEE International Conference on Knowledge Innovation and Invention, Aug.
+2023

 - **J. Si**, and S. Kim, "Improving Texture Defect Detection Performance in DRAEM Using Combinations of Masking with High-Pass Emphasis Filtering", Proc.
 Of Korea Society of Computer and Information Conferenece, Vol. 30, No. 2, pp.21-22, Jul.
 2023